-Real estate mistakes to watch out for
+Real estate scams to watch out for

 Wholesaler equity theft